simi2426/RDensityPlots/README.md

 ### Citations

-I gained a lot of info from the website at this link:
+I gained a lot of info used here from the website at this link:

 https://r-coder.com/density-plot-r/#Kernel_density_bandwidth_selection